-Intended outcomes What is the evidence and rationale for this choice?
+iii Other appronue outcomes Actions What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Impact so far ATTENDANCE The attendance rate of pupil premium children to improve from XX% to 96% or better.
-The persistent absence rate of pupil premium pupils to reduce from XX% to 10% or less by July 2019.
-Staff lead = HT poor attenders, emphasis on the lack of progress in RWM.
-2. 100% certificates and 10 Linton pounds for pupils who achieve a 100% attendance record, awarded at the end Current absence rates of pupil premium children are too high.
+Total cost = £1,800 Impact so far ATTENDANCE The attendance rate of pupil premium children to improve from 93% to 95% or better.
+The persistent absence rate of pupil premium pupils to reduce from 13% to 10% or less by July 2019.
+Staff lead = HT Attendance review meetings organised with parents of poor attenders, emphasis on the lack of progress in RWM.
+100% certificates and 10 Linton pounds for pupils who achieve a 100% attendance record, awarded at the end of each half term.
+Superb weekly attendance rates celebrated in assemblies.
+Improved attendance rewards (certificate & 2 Linton pounds) for pupils who manage to improve attendance by 5%.
+To be awarded every half term.
+Personalised attendance letters sent to every parent/carer, with an information leaflet explaining the importance of good attendance and emphasising that parents can be fined for unauthorised family holidays.
+EWO to continue with penalty fines to tackle in term holidays.
+We will strive to ensure that we help all children absent for a long period of time to catch up on the work they have missed.
+Linton pounds are reward vouchers that children can spend in the school shop on books, games, skate boards etc. Current absence rates of pupil premium children are too high.
 Close monitoring of attendance and absences.
 Will require medical evidence for pupils at risk of becoming PA.
-5/9/2018 to 8/2/2019 Within school gap PP attendance rate = 92.8% +0.8% Non-PP attendance rate=92% PP persistent absence rate = 16.3% 1% lower Non-PP persistent absence rate = 17.3% Sept 17 to 30 th April 2018 Within school gap PP attendance rate = Non-PP attendance rate = Non-PP attendance rate = Non-PP attendance rate = Non-PP persistent absence rate = Non-PP persistent absence rate = Non-PP persistent absence rate = Non-PP persistent absence rate = Non-PP persistent absence rate =
+5/9/2018 to 8/2/2019 Within school gap PP attendance rate = 92.8% +0.8% Non-PP attendance rate=92% PP persistent absence rate = 16.3% 1% lower Non-PP persistent absence rate = 17.3% Sept 17 to 26 th April 2018 Within school gap Whole school attendance rate = 93% PP attendance rate = Non-PP attendance rate= PP persistent absence rate =21% 3% higher Non-PP persistent absence rate = 18% The increase in PP persistent absence is due to the long term absence of one pupil with high medical needs.